synpse-hq/gcp-iot-core-example/README.md

-# Azure IoT Hub Synpse example
+# GCP IoT Core Synpse example

-Azure IoT Hub example contains IoT application example for Azure public cloud integration
+GCP IoT Hub example contains IoT application example for GCP public cloud integration

 Synpse is not competing with any of the Public Cloud offerings.
 Contrary - it adds value ontop.